gargrave/react-simple-select/README.md

   - Technically, you don't _have_ to import these styles, but this does apply the default styling to the component, which I think you will in most cases.
     (You can pass in custom styles to override the defaults if you wish.)
+  - Note that this is a plain old un-minified CSS file.
+The assumption is that your build process will handle "compiling" it however is best for your app.
 - Use the `Select` component in your project!
 A _very_ rough example might look something like this.
 (Until I have better docs, you can take a look at my [demo project](https://github.com/gargrave/react-simple-select-demo/blob/master/src/demo/DemoTS.tsx))